dky/pomodoro.sh/README.md

 - Outputs to a `pomodoro.log` in the current directory so you can see what you've done for today.
 - After 4 short Pomodoros you'll get prompted for a long break automatically without breaking your work flow on a task.

-## Underlying principles
+## Pomodoro Underlying principles
 ## There are six steps in the original technique:

 1. Decide on the task to be done.
 2. Set the pomodoro timer (traditionally to 25 minutes).
 3. Work on the task.
-4. End work when the timer rings and put a checkmark on a piece of paper.
+4. End work when the timer rings and put a checkmark on a piece of paper (The piece of paper is replaced with `pomodoro.log`).
 5. If you have fewer than four checkmarks, take a short break (3–5 minutes), then go to step 2.
 6. After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1.